TheShepherdJournal/SMSF042018/_posts/2018-06-29-party-in-the-park-to-be-held-august-25.md

  	<li>Bartenders</li>
  	<li>Gate monitoring for the truck pull</li>
 </ul>
+Proceeds from the Party in the Park go towards the development of the Shepherd Community Park.

 <i>Contact Staci Funnell-Bailey via email at <a href="mailto:staci_girl21@yahoo.com">staci_girl21@yahoo.com </a>for more information about the event or to sign up as a volunteer.</i>